rsonger/software-engineering-lab/_posts/2024-04-24-animations.md

 ## Incorporating with Graphics Programs

 Now that we have an  `Input` class with working keyboard features, let's use them to control the movements of a triangle on the screen.
-We will begin with our first test application for animation `test_4_2.py` and change its `update` method to control the triangle's movement with keyboard input.
+We will begin with our first test app with animation `test_4_2.py` and change its `update` method to control the triangle's movement with keyboard input.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> Copy your `test_4_2.py` file and change its name to `test_4_6.py`.